-St Pancras Station celebrates its 150 years, and we celebrate the Mapperley Bricks that were used to build it and the brick making heritage of Nottingham
+St Pancras Station celebrated its 150 year history in 2019, and we celebrate the Mapperley Bricks that were used to build it.
+Mapperley is central to the brick-making heritage of Nottingham

 Many thanks to Mike Chapman of the British Brick Society for the following information.

 The Victorian Age ushered in the Industrial Revolution, which required vast schemes of mills, factories, housing to provide for the new ideas of mass production and to cope with the influx of people required to work and live.
 These schemes developed on a scale never before seen in the country, also required equally huge civil engineering schemes to provide the services, such as clean water and effective sewage disposal, and fast and reliable transport links.
 Whilst a local canal network had been in place for many years, Nottingham benefited from connection to the national railway network giving access to both freight and passenger services across the country

 Whilst the use of brick in construction had already been well established, the Victorians saw brick as the building material of choice, with the advantages of versatility, supply and cost over other materials such as stone and timber.

 Supply and cost, as today, were major considerations in any building project, and for those two factors to be met, then vast amounts of bricks had to be available from local manufacturers.
 For the establishment of local brickworks then suitable and sufficient supplies of clay, the basic raw material in the brickmaking process, had to be easily available.
 In this respect, the area now covered by Gedling Borough had a very significant advantage.
 The geology of the area includes large deposits of Keuper Marl, which is clay that is reasonably easy to extract and ideal for the large scale production of high quality bricks.
 Another factor in the establishment of the industry was a good supply of hard working people and local coal, the latter being essential for the “firing” of brick to transform the clay into a durable building material